vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 GPUs using Mesa should be fine as long as it's recent.
 If you're using an NVIDIA card, the driver version installed on your system must match with the Flatpak NVIDIA drivers that is installed on the system.
 (For example, the installed 560 system drivers cannot run with NVIDIA Flatpak 555 drivers)

 #### Solution
-You can update by typing `flatpak update` on your terminal.
+Update by running `flatpak update` in your terminal.

 ### Sober crashes on hybrid graphics with the following error: `vkGetPhysicalDeviceSurfacePresentModesKHR failed`